 The side effects related to professional athletes and drug abuse may vary depending on the substance in question.
 Abuse of certain substances may be more difficult to recognize than others.
 How addiction happens involves a progression in drug misuse.
 If you recognize any of these signs of addiction or substance abuse in your loved one, get help immediately.

-Banyan Texas offers a wide range of addiction treatment programs in Waelder that address a multitude of substance use disorders.
-If you’re interested in our addiction services for yourself or someone you know, call us now at 888-280-4763 to speak to a team member or give us your contact information so we can give you a call.
+Our facility offers a wide range of Texas drug and alcohol treatments that address a multitude of substance use disorders.
+If you’re interested in our addiction services for yourself or someone you know, call Banyan Treatment Centers now at 888-280-4763 to speak to a team member or give us your contact information so we can give you a call.